otagobioinformaticsspringschool/2022-obss-day1/_episodes/02-unix-shell.md

 $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq > bad_reads.txt
 ```

+The UNIX shell comes with many useful programs, once such one is `wc` which does a _word count_ on a file.

-We can then see how many bad read we have
+We can then see how many bad reads we have.

 ```bash
 $ wc -l bad_reads.txt
 ```